Energy Management

 Step 4: Analyze energy usage

-Once you’ve done the above legwork, use an energy management software like Facilio to collect data about your current energy usage.
+Once you’ve done the above legwork, use an energy management and optimization software to collect data about your current energy usage.

 While a walk-through analysis offers a surface-level understanding of your building’s energy usage patterns, data analytics dig deeper to provide more actionable insights.